 Tajikistan is a landlocked country in Central Asia, for which aluminium production is of high economic importance.
 The aluminium plant owned by the Tajik Aluminum Company is the largest in Central Asia and is also considered one of the largest aluminium plants in the world.

 Tajikistan mainly trades with regional trading partners.
-Russia is by far the most important partner and accounts for about 25.8% of Tajikistan’s overall trade.
-Kazakhstan and China together account for another 36.8%.
+Russia is the most important partner, accounts for about 24% of Tajikistan’s overall trade in 2023, followed by Kazakhstan, China and Uzbekistan.